 7. I Had A Fight With My Boyfriend

 The above picture of us is the "old bra" me, and the picture in item #3 is the "new bralette" me, in the same shirt.
-It might not look like much of a difference, and at first, my boyfriend Jesse didn't even appear to notice.
+It might not look like much of a difference, and at first, my boyfriend Jacob didn't even appear to notice.
 Then, a few times, when I went out in a tight dress without a bra at all, he commented, "What?
 No bra?"
 "Nope," I answered.
 The second time he asked, squeezing them and giving me a kiss, I felt myself get angry.
 Yeah, that's right.
 No bra, motherf*cker, I wanted to tell him.
 Instead, I said, "Yeah, I know.
 It's different.
 It's a change.
 I'm just done with them.
 At least for a while."

-I wanted to ask Jesse which version he preferred, the Full B Me or the Barely B Me — but like the time he asked whether I wanted him to have bigger muscles, I knew there is no good way to back yourself out of that corner.
+I wanted to ask Jacob which version he preferred, the Full B Me or the Barely B Me — but like the time he asked whether I wanted him to have bigger muscles, I knew there is no good way to back yourself out of that corner.
 When I finally did work up the courage to ask him what he preferred a week later, he said the thing he always says.

 "I think you should do whatever you want to do."